Gegreenpeaced/Goe-Install/README.md

 Please report issues!

 ## Usage
-To use either download and start (maybe you need to do a `chmod +x install.sh` on the skript) or do a `curl https://raw.githubusercontent.com/Gegreenpeaced/Goe-Install/refs/heads/main/linux-installer/install.sh | bash.`
+Either Download the file, do a `chmod +x install.sh` and start with `./install.sh`.

+To automatically do all of this do a `wget https://raw.githubusercontent.com/Gegreenpeaced/Goe-Install/refs/heads/main/linux-installer/install.sh && chmod +x install.sh && ./install.sh`